When “if” is not enough: Superpowers for IFTTT

 But powerusers who are used to push the envelope and optimize their recipes might soon run into a limitation that is not obvious in the beginning: You cannot combine the information from multiple channels to make smarter recipes.

 Let’s say you want to switch on the lights in your house if it gets dark and you are not home (for the purpose of keeping burglars away).
 Or you want to save energy and skip heating up your room early in the morning if the weather forecast expects a warm afternoon anyway.

 There is no way to make these kind of recipies on IFTTT today and many posted a feature request for this — because it can’t be so difficult to implement, right?

 Wrong.
 What looks like an easy task at first turns out to be a bit complicated when you look closer.
 Here’s the thing: By nature, events on two IFTTT channels practically never occur at the same time.
 And since data on IFTTT is very short lived (it vanishes right after a recipe is finished) each recipe is isolated from the rest and has no clue what happened in the past.

 In short, IFTTT is missing two elementary concepts of programming languages in order to be able to combine multiple channels:

 2. Conditional statements with multiple conditions

-Soon after, I had the idea to use the Maker Channel to loop in not a device, but a web application which offers persistence and advanced conditional statements— exactly what’s missing in IFTTT.
+Soon after, I had the idea to use the Webhooks to loop in not a device, but a web application which offers persistence and advanced conditional statements— exactly what’s missing in IFTTT.